creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-MomentumResidualNeuralNetwork.md

 <!-- Do not include the following disclaimer in your own review -->

-# Reminders on Residual Neural Networks
+# Reminder on Residual Neural Networks

 Seminal work on Residual Neural Network : ["Deep Residual Learning for Image Recognition", K. He, X. Zhang, R. Zen and J. Sun, CVPR 2016](https://arxiv.org/pdf/1512.03385.pdf)

 Main points:

 * Deeper neural networks are more difficult to train
-* Residual learning framework have been introduced to ease the training of deeper networks
+* Residual learning framework has been introduced to ease the training of deeper networks
 * Layers are reformulated as learning residual functions with reference to the previous layer inputs, instead of learning unreferenced functions.
 * These residual networks are easier to optimize, and can gain accuracy from considerably increased depth.

 # Highlights of the paper

-* Exploration of Memory costs issues in residual neural network due to backpropagation schemes
+* Exploration of memory costs issues in residual neural network due to backpropagation schemes
 * Proposition of a new model, Momentum ResNets, which circumvents these memory issues by being invertible
 * Compared to other invertible models, this model is simple to integrate into the usual ResNets architectures and provides a rigorous mathematical setting.
 * Momentum ResNets can be interpreted as second order ordinary differential equations (ODEs).
-Momentum ResNets separate point clouds that ResNets fail to separate
+* Momentum ResNets separate point clouds that ResNets fail to separate

-## Bibliography in the field
-* Momentum in deep networks : (He et al., 2020; Chun et al., 2020; Nguyen et al., 2020; Li et al. 2018)
-* Second-order models : (Norcliffe et al., 2020; Rusch & Mishra, 2021; Lu et al.,2018; Massaroli et al., 2020)

 # Introduction

-The main goal of this paper is to explore the properties of a new model, Momentum ResNets, that circumvent the memory issues of ResNets by being invertible.
-It lies on the modification of the ResNet's forward rule.
+The main goal of this paper is to explore the properties of a new model, Momentum ResNets, that circumvents the memory issues of ResNets by being invertible.
+It relies on the modification of the ResNet's forward rule.

 # Momentum Residual Neural Networks